We have created some in-depth audio, visual and written learning resources to give you foundational knowledge on key health and safety concepts.

 That’s all folks!

-The next time someone asks you ‘what is a health and safety risk assessment?’, you’ll not only be able to answer them, but you will be able to explain the steps to carry on out (Or you can send them to this post to let them find out for themselves!).
+The next time someone asks you ‘what is a health and safety risk assessment?’, you’ll not only be able to answer them, but you will be able to explain the steps to carry one out.
+Or you can send them to here to let them find out for themselves!

 Remember, it’s not about creating mountains of paperwork but identifying sensible measures to control risk to those affected.